rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-the-first-steps.md

   '});'
 ```

-Since Babel pretty-prints the generated code by default it was trivial to undo the minification.
+Since Babel automatically formats the generated code by default it was trivial to undo the minification.

 Applying hexadecimal string encoding to our test snippet yields the following obfuscated version: